handpoint/ecommdoc/docs/paypal.md

 Refunds can be made for full or partial amounts, with multiple refunds allowed up to the original authorised amount.

 By default, PayPal allows a Merchant up to 60 days from the original authorised transaction date to perform refunds.

+**Processing Refunds is not possible with the Hosted payment page integration, it requires a separate Direct Integration.**

 ### Cancel